 Waterford Hospice organised the first A Walk To Remember in Waterford city in 2013 to raise funds for the Home Care Service as well as the new dedicated hospice facility.
 Over 1,000 people participated and it was a resounding success.
 The walk raised over €20,000 and helped develop awareness of the need for the new hospice facility within the south east.

-This year’s 3rd Annual Waterford Hospice A Walk To Remember, which takes place on Sunday, 8th November at 2.00pm.
+This year’s 4th Annual Waterford Hospice A Walk To Remember, which takes place on Sunday, 13th November 2016.
 This is a 4km fun walk in the Eco Park at Kilbarry, Waterford.
 A family event, the walk is suitable for all ages – young and old.
 Click here for more details.
 All funds raised will go towards the Waterford Hospice Home Care Service as well as the new Regional Palliative Care Unit.

 WLRFM, Beat102-103FM and Waterford Today are providing media support for the event.